tomswinburne/tammber/EXAMPLE.md

 (an even integer), and a `Threshold` value above which atoms are considered "defective" We recommend using a visualization routine e.g. `OVITO` to determine the values;
 typically `CentroNeighbors=6` is a good choice for cubic systems, 12/8 for fcc/bcc.

+After carving, the remaining atoms can be further than a nearest neighbor distance, even though they are clearly the same cluster.
+This is most likely for vacancy defects- e.g. bcc vacancy leaves a "[100] cube cage" with atoms separated by <100>, not 1/2<111>.
+We therefore rescale the `<Bond>` cutoffs by a factor `<RelativeCutoff>`, which should be approximately equal to (2nd nn bond length) / (1st nn bond length) (~1.5 for bcc)

-This carving will be generalized in new versions- feel free to fork and try yourself!
+*This carving will be generalized in new versions- feel free to fork and rewrite `TASK_CARVE`  yourself!*

-Some examples-
+Some example values for various structures (alloys, surfaces) :

-No carving -
+- No carving :
 ```xml
 <TaskParameter>
   <Task> TASK_CARVE </Task>